Bursary & Free School Meals

 4. What are the eligibility criteria?

-To be eligible to receive a bursary in the 2020/21 academic year a student must be aged 16 or over but under 19 at 31 August 2020.
-Students aged 19 or over are only eligible to receive a discretionary bursary if they are continuing on a study programme they began aged 16 to 18 (‘19+ continuers’) or have an Education, Health and Care Plan (EHCP).
-These two groups of aged 19 plus students can receive a discretionary bursary while they continue to attend education (in the case of a 19+ continuer, this must be the same programme they started before they turned 19), as long as their eligibility continues and their institution considers they need the additional support to continue their participation.
+To be eligible to receive a 16-19 Bursary in the 2023-24 academic year, the learner must be aged 16 or over and under 19 on 31 August 2023.
+Learners aged 19 or over are only eligible to receive a discretionary bursary if they are continuing on a study programme they began aged 16 to 18 (‘19+ continuers’) or have an Education, Health and Care Plan (EHCP).
+These two groups of aged 19 plus learners can receive a discretionary bursary while they continue to attend education (in the case of a 19+ continuer, this must be the same programme they started before they turned 19), as long as their eligibility continues and their institution considers they need the additional support to continue their participation.

-In addition, a student must meet the national residency requirements and at least one of the criteria listed below.
-They can apply for a Vulnerable Student Bursary if they are:
+In addition, a learner must meet the national residency requirements and at least one of the criteria listed below.
+They can apply for a Vulnerable Learner Bursary if they are:

 - Care leavers

-- Students receiving Income Support or Universal Credit because they are financially supporting themselves or themselves and someone who is dependent upon them and living with them.
+- Learners receiving Income Support or Universal Credit because they are financially supporting themselves or themselves and someone who is dependent upon them and living with them.

-- Students receiving Disability Living Allowance or Personal Independence Payments in their own right as well as Employment and Support Allowance or Universal Credit in their own right.
+- Learners receiving Disability Living Allowance or Personal Independence Payments in their own right as well as Employment and Support Allowance or Universal Credit in their own right.

-Discretionary bursaries are targeted at students to remove specific barriers to participation and may need financial help for things like transport, meals, books and equipment.
+Discretionary bursaries are targeted at learners to remove specific barriers to participation and may need financial help for things like transport, meals, books and equipment.
 They can apply for a

 Discretionary Bursary Level 2 if either: